brettkelly/evernote-dated-photo/README.markdown

 ### Misc.

-* It only adds notes to the user's default Evernote notebook
 * Tags are not currently supported

 I'd like to add these things, but I seriously doubt it will happen anytime soon.
 So, if you want to hack on this, fork away and send me a pull request for any cool stuff you do.